cl-tohoku/Non-Gregorian_Calendar/README.md

 # Can Language Models Handle a Non-Gregorian Calendar?
-The Case of the Japanese
+The Case of the Japanese wareki
 This repository contains code and data for the paper:

 *Can Language Models Handle a Non-Gregorian Calendar?
 The Case of the Japanese wareki*